What is deafblind interpreting?

 These elements are: the interpreting of speech; environmental description; and guiding.

-Deafblind interpreting is provided using the interpreting methods, on the occasions and to the extent requested by people with deafblindness.
+Deafblind interpreting is provided using the interpreting methods, on the occasions and to the extent requested by persons with deafblindness.

 Deafblindness is a distinct disability.
-People with deafblindness are people with a varying degree of combined visual and hearing disability.
+Persons with deafblindness are persons with a varying degree of combined visual and hearing disability.